cozy/cozy-home/README.md

 License
 -------

-Cozy My Accounts is developed by Cozy Cloud and distributed under the [AGPL v3 license][agpl-3.0].
+Cozy Data Connect is developed by Cozy Cloud and distributed under the [AGPL v3 license][agpl-3.0].